ember-cli/ember-cli-blueprint-test-helpers/README.md

 Generate a blueprint test scaffold using the blueprint-test blueprint.
 `ember g blueprint-test my-blueprint`

-Unlike normal tests, the blueprint test will be generated inside the blueprint folder as:
+The blueprint test will be generated inside the node-tests/blueprint folder as:
 ```
-  blueprints/my-blueprint/blueprint-nodetest.js
+  node-tests/blueprints/my-blueprint-nodetest.js
 ```
 The minimum common setup is in the generated test, setup for generating and destroying a blueprint in one test.